jessepav/lacygoill-wiki-backup/terminal/colors.md

 The  color of  the  characters  displaying `159`  should  immediately change  to yellow; if it doesn't, it means the terminal doesn't support the sequence.

-## How to see the colors used in the palette?

-    for i in {0..255} ; do
-        printf '\e[48;5;%dm%3d\e[0m ' "$i" "$i"
-        if (( i == 15 )) || (( i > 15 )) && (( (i-15) % 6 == 0 )); then
-            printf '\n';
-        fi
-    done

-Generate the 256 color palette used by the terminal.
-You can use this code in a custom shell function `palette()`.
-Try `$ palette`.

-If you try this code in different terminals, start `gpick` and hover your cursor over a given color, you'll always find the same hex code.
-It seems  to indicate that  most (all?) terminals  use the same  default palette probably inspired by xterm.

-But in some terminals, you can tweak the palette via:

-    OSC 4 ; c ; spec ST

-## Does a terminal use colors outside the palette?

-Yes, most terminals allow you to choose the colors of some elements of their UI:

-   - text foreground
-   - terminal background
-   - cursor
-   - tab activity
-   - text selection
-   - bold text
-   ...

-The colors used for these don't belong to the palette.
-They are not meant to be used by  a program to color an *arbitrary* element of its UI.
-Their only purpose is to color some *fixed* elements of the UI of the terminal.

 #
 # True Color